andrew/ultimate-awesome/README.md

 - [awesome-tezos](https://github.com/jnaulty/awesome-tezos) - A curated list of Tezos services and tools for software developers.
 - [awesome-healthcare-datascience](https://github.com/jtsuvile/awesome-healthcare-datascience) - A repository for awesome resources for teams and individuals working on implementing data science in a healthcare context.
 - [awesome-blog-bioinformatics](https://github.com/Juke34/awesome-blog-bioinformatics) - A curated list of awesome blog in bioinformatics and affiliated areas.  .
+- [awesome-kaia](https://github.com/kaiachain/awesome-kaia) - This page introduces all links related to kaia’s core development and ecosystem.
 - [awesome-jboss](https://github.com/karstengresch/awesome-jboss) - Awesome JBoss Resources.
-- [awesome-bertelsmann-tech-scholarship](https://github.com/kkdroidgit/awesome-bertelsmann-tech-scholarship) - A list of awesome Scholarship articles, guides, blogs, courses and other resources.
 - [awesome-launchdarkly](https://github.com/launchdarkly-labs/awesome-launchdarkly) - Awesome Stuff on LaunchDarkly.
 - [awesome-libp2p](https://github.com/libp2p/awesome-libp2p) - Useful resources for using libp2p and building things on top of it.
 - [awesome-latent-refinement](https://github.com/matinaghaei/awesome-latent-refinement) - Research on models and agents that improve reasoning and planning through iterative latent computation.